PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 and absence of a consumer are frozen.
 The focused gate passes `284 passed, 1 xfailed in 18.07s`, the 98-file branch-changed suite passes `1641 passed, 1 xfailed in 30.68s`, and targeted static validation passes.

+The very-late residual affine/PReLU call now retains its unchanged dictionary as `_very_late_residual_affine_prelu_stats`.
+It remains unconsumed and observation-only; both model-only declarative selections and unconditional owner pruning are unchanged.
+The initial focused run exposed two stale boundary-target lists (`283 passed, 2 failed`); after adding the observation target, the focused gate passes `285 passed in 20.05s`, the 98-file branch- changed suite passes `1642 passed in 31.33s`, and targeted static validation passes.